Amos Yarkoni: Death and legacy

 Yarkoni died on February 7, 1991, after a prolonged battle with cancer, aged 70.

 His old friend, Rehavam Ze'evi, requested that the IDF bury Yarkoni in a military cemetery, despite the fact that as a retired soldier, he was technically ineligible for a military burial.
 Both then-Minister of Defense, Moshe Arens, and the Head of Manpower for the IDF approved the request.
 In a mark of respect to Yarkoni, and going against military tradition, Yarkoni's coffin was carried by soldiers of a higher rank than him: six Brigadier Generals – his former commanding officers – carried his coffin.
 Behind the coffin marched the President of Israel, Chaim Herzog, political and military leaders, and ordinary Israelis from all walks of life.
 Also included in the cortège were former members of the Shaked Battalion.

 Streets in several towns are named for him (including in Beer Sheva and Haifa).

 Burial controversy

 Because Yarkoni was not Jewish, there was a problem with burying him in the military cemetery at Kiryat Shaul.
 (According to Orthodox Jewish burial law, Jews must be buried among Jews.)
 There was an outcry over the unseemliness of the impediment to burying a hero of the stature of Amos Yarkoni in a military cemetery.
-The matter was resolved quickly when Rehavam Zeevi, Yarkoni's lifelong friend and comrade, purchased a grave in the cemetery for himself, allowing Yarkoni to be buried at the end of the row, and therefore technically not in the Jewish part of the cemetery.
+The matter was resolved quickly when Rehavam Zeevi, Yarkoni's lifelong friend and comrade, purchased a grave in the cemetery for himself, allowing Yarkoni to be buried at the end of the row, and therefore technically in the Jewish part of the cemetery.

 The incident over Yarkoni’s burial, and the increasing numbers of non-Jewish soldiers (especially after the influx from the former Soviet Union in the early 1990s) has seen the system of burial for non-Jews in Jewish military cemeteries streamlined.